alexey-ny/2019-Corona-Virus-tracking/README.md

 I set up a VPS server with Flask running this dashboard.
 I use Folium for mapping, and Plotly.js for interactive line plots.
 You may check the results at http://seedsfrom.space:5000/virus-ncov2019 .

+# To Do:
+- interactive change of geographical map to reflect spread of the virus;
+- mapping air travel connections?
+- long shot - predictions.